 Recommendations for travellers.

-If you do develop any of the above symptoms above, then seek medical attention as soon as possible.
+If you do develop any of the above symptoms above, then seek medical attention as soon as possible and remember that unless you are pregnant (or there is a risk of becoming pregnant) then the symptoms can be managed relatively well.

 Did you enjoy this article?
 I would love to hear your thoughts in the comments section below or on my Facebook or Twitter pages and please feel free to share it with any or all of the social media buttons.
 If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.